OWASP/www-project-top-10-for-large-language-model-applications/2_0_vulns/LLM01_PromptInjection.md

 **Indirect Prompt Injections** occur when an LLM accepts input from external sources, such as websites or files.
 The content may have in the external content data that when interpreted by the model, alters the behavior of the model in unintended or unexpected ways.
 Like direct injections, indirect injections can be either intentional or unintentional.

-The severity and nature of the impact of a successful prompt injection attack can vary greatly and are largely dependent on both the business context the model operates in, and the agency the model is architected with.
-However, generally prompt injection can lead to - included but not limited to:
+The severity and nature of the impact of a successful prompt injection attack can vary greatly and are largely dependent on both the business context the model operates in, and the agency with which the model is architected.
+Generally, however, prompt injection can lead to unintended outcomes, including but not limited to:

 - Disclosure of sensitive information
 - Revealing sensitive information about AI system infrastructure or system prompts